 Mattias Villani is Professor of Statistics Stockholm University and Linköping University, Sweden.
-He is also Professor of Statistics at Stockholm University.
-He leads the Machine Learning Research Group.
 Mattias Villani research focuses on developing computationally efficient Bayesian methods for inference, prediction and decision making using flexible probabilistic models.
-His current application areas are neuroimaging, robotics, text analysis and econometrics.
+His current application areas are spatiotemporal modeling, neuroimaging, transportation, and econometrics.

 In the last decade or so, there has been a dramatic increase in storage facilities and the possibility of processing huge amounts of data.
 This has made large high-quality data sets widely accessible for practitioners.
 This technology innovation seriously challenges inference methodology, in particular simulation algorithms commonly applied in Bayesian inference.
 These algorithms typically require repeated evaluations over the whole data set when fitting models, precluding their use in the age of so called big data.